jwenz723/website/content/_index.md

 About Me
 ----------

-I am an experienced software and devops engineer who is passionate about building sustainable solutions.
+I am an experienced software, devops, and reliability engineer who is passionate about building sustainable solutions.
 I have significant experience in creating CI/CD tools and patterns.
 I love to learn new things and stetch my intelliectual ability.
 I enjoy helping others to learn and grow and believe that enabling personal growth is one of the best ways to build a strong team.

 My primary hobbies include: spending time with family (wife and 3 kids), training my dog, hiking, mountain biking, playing guitar, running, and snowboarding.
 I am very easy going.
 I love to listen to other’s opinions and always try to consider others throughout my work responsibilities.
 I will step up and make decisions where needed, but always do so as transparently as possible.
 I can get things done fast when needed, but prefer to do things the right way.
 I believe that doing things the right way leads to increased productivity through decreased rate of maintenance and increased clarity.

 Experience
 ----------

+**Fidelity: Director, Site Reliability Engineering**  \
+11/2023 - Present

+Still figuring out what I'm doing here.
+I'll report back in a few months.

 **NICE CXone: Principal DevOps Engineer**  \
-09/2020 - Present
+09/2020 - 11/2023

 I am the lead engineer on my team of 14 engineers and I have unofficially worn the manager hat for the last 2 years while we have not had a manager (recently got one!).
 My team is responsible for building and sustaining multi-tenant solutions to enable our internal developer’s to build, deploy, and operate their applications.
 My main responsibilities include: